TracyLuu/template/test_070120/notes.md

 ### Notes:
--Saving this before I implement the grid system on the second and third product descriptions... *fingers crossed it goes well!*
+Saving this before I implement the grid system on the second and third product descriptions... *fingers crossed it goes well!*

 # Idea:
 - 5 Sections